The Wonder Organs: How Kidneys Work

-March is the official “Kidney Month”, so let’s discuss some of the most crucial organs in the body: the kidneys.
-Kidneys are the official “filter” for the human body, removing waste from the blood, but they are also responsible for so much more!
+March is the official “Kidney Month”!
+So, let's learn how kidneys, one of the most important organs in the body, work.
+You may know that Kidneys are the official “filter” for the human body but they are also responsible for so much more!

-Blood Pressure: Another one of the kidneys' most important functions is to regulate blood pressure, the force of blood against the blood vessels.
+One of the kidneys’ most important jobs regulating blood pressure, the force of blood against the blood vessels.
 It does this by producing the the hormone aldosterone.1 Additionally, kidneys maintain levels of sodium, which if left unbalanced, could increase blood pressure.
 Increased blood pressure can cause heart disease, further kidney damage, strokes, and more.2

-Red Blood Cell Production: A healthy kidney manufactures the hormone EPO, which signals the bone marrow to create new red blood cells.
+A healthy kidney manufactures the hormone EPO, which signals the bone marrow to create new red blood cells.
 Red blood cells are responsible for carrying oxygen throughout the body.
-Without enough red blood cells, people expierence Anemia, which causes fatigue, weakness, irregular heartbeats, shortness of breath, and more.3
+Without enough red blood cells, people expierence Anemia.
+This condition can cause fatigue, weakness, irregular heartbeats, shortness of breath, and more.3

-Filter Waste: As mentioned, the kidneys are the primary filters for the body, removing toxins, like acids and minerals4, that would otherwise harm the body.
+As mentioned, the kidneys are the primary filters for the body.
+They remove toxins, like acids and minerals4, that would otherwise harm the body.

-- Minerals: Balancing levels of sodium, potassium, and calcium are critical.
+Minerals: The body needs levels of sodium, potassium, and calcium too be balenced.
 Too little and the body can’t function properly.
 Too much and the body will get damaged.

 Despite the astounding importance of the kidneys, kidney problems are on the rise.
 According to President Trump’s 2019 Executive Order on Advancing Kidney Health, approximately 37 million Americans have kidney problems.7